 Eggless cakes can be on the dense side and so are naturally very well suited to carrot cake.

-Beware any Eggless Carrot Cake that over-does the leavening agent in an attempt to get a light fluffy cake.
+Beware any recipe for a carrot cake without eggs that over-does the leavening agent in an attempt to get a light and fluffy cake.
 They usually just end up tasting like baking soda – and no on wants that.

-One trick with this Eggless Carrot Cake is not to over mix the batter.
-Treat it like a muffin mix and gently fold the ingredients together but only until they are just combined.
+One trick to keep the cake lighter is not to over-mix the batter.
+Treat it like a muffin and gently fold the ingredients together but only until they are just combined.

 You would never know that this recipe is eggless (or vegan if you opt for the margarine sub).
-This is an egg-free carrot cake that even your egg eating and non vegan friends will enjoy.
+This is an egg-free carrot cake that absolutely everyone will enjoy.

 Carrot cake for everyone I say.

 - 1 cup walnuts, chopped